 On the one hand, the articles of this supplement consider programs, which shall ensure that all teachers in all phases of teacher training have to deal with questions of linguistic education, and on the other hand, they present results from various (inter-)national empirical studies, which show how broad the spectre of the issues to be studied is, in order that linguistic education can be implemented in the multilinguistic school at all levels and that all actors will be involved.

-New: The whole series "Educational Research - Disciplinary Approaches" now as Special Collection
+Interesting for Educational Scientists: The whole series "Educational Research - Disciplinary Approaches" as Special Collection

 With the issue "Educational Research - Disciplinary Approaches", the journal DDS is starting a new series - the so-called "Special Collections".
 Thereby contributions from the journal regarding special topics shall be jointly published in irregular intervals in order to make them availabale to a public other than the subscribers.
 The issues are available as e-books or as books on demand.

 The first issue of the "Special Collections" comprises the articles which were published from 2011 to 2015 in the series "Educational Research - Disciplinary Approaches".